Entropy rigidity for cusped Hitchin representations

 is a direct sum for all pairwise distinct $F,G,H\in\Lambda_\theta(\Gamma)$.

 Examples of $(1,1,2)$-hypertransverse groups include all (images of) exterior powers of Hitchin representations and examples of $(1,1,d-1)$-hypertransverse groups include all discrete subgroups of $\mathsf{PO}(d-1,1)$.
-Further, by definition, images of $(1,1,q)$-hyperconvex representations, in the sense of Pozzetti-Sambarino-Wienhard \cite{PSW1}, and their subgroups are also $(1,1,q)$-hypertransverse groups, so the $(1,1,q)$-hyperconvex representations into $\mathsf{SU}(n,1)$, $\mathsf{Sp}(n,1)$ and $\mathsf{SO}(p,q)$ constructed in \cite{PSW1} can be used to construct $(1,1,q)$-hypertransverse groups.
+Further, by definition, images of $(1,1,q)$-hyperconvex representations, in the sense of Pozzetti--Sambarino--Wienhard \cite{PSW1}, and their subgroups are also $(1,1,q)$-hypertransverse groups, so the $(1,1,q)$-hyperconvex representations into $\mathsf{SU}(n,1)$, $\mathsf{Sp}(n,1)$ and $\mathsf{SO}(p,q)$ constructed in \cite{PSW1} can be used to construct $(1,1,q)$-hypertransverse groups.

-The following result generalizes results of both Pozzetti-Sambarino-Wienhard \cite{PSW1} and Bishop-Jones \cite{bishop-jones} and uses ideas from both of their proofs.
+The following result generalizes results of both Pozzetti--Sambarino--Wienhard \cite{PSW1} and Bishop--Jones \cite{bishop-jones} and uses ideas from both of their proofs.

 \begin{theorem}[see Theorem~\ref{thm:lower_bd}] Suppose that $\Gamma\subset\PGL(d,\mathbb K)$ is $(1,1,q)$-hypertransverse and

 for all $\gamma \in \Gamma$.
 Then

 \end{theorem}